 Making reuse the norm across Europe again

-To achieve the EU’s sustainability and climate goals, the way we consume and produce needs to urgently change.
-We need to redesign products and systems with circularity in mind, in line with the waste hierarchy.
-The revision of the Packaging and Packaging Waste Directive represents an opportunity for Europe to move the focus away from just recycling, and to effectively close the loop.
-Policy must support this transition by putting in place regulatory measures that guarantee reusable systems are mainstream, interoperable, and accessible to all across Europe.” – Larissa Copello, Consumption & Production Campaigner at Zero Waste Europe
+To achieve the EU sustainability and climate goals, a shift in the way we consume and produce products and materials needs to urgently change.
+We need to move away from business as usual and re-design products and systems with circularity in mind, in line with the waste hierarchy.
+The revision of the Packaging and Packaging Waste Regulation represents an opportunity to transform how Europe packages and distributes its products, moving the focus away from just recycling.
+We need the EU to support this transition by putting in place regulatory measures focused on waste prevention and reuse. – Larissa Copello, Consumption & Production Campaigner at Zero Waste Europe

 In 2019, the amount of packaging waste generated in the EU was estimated at 177.4 kg per inhabitant.
 As levels of packaging production and consumption continue to rise, especially for single-use applications, the current waste management systems cannot cope with the increasing amount of waste.

 So far, the measures taken to address packaging waste have mostly focused on recycling and failed, with most of it either exported out of Europe or destined for low-value applications.
 To date, landfilling and incineration are still the dominant approaches to managing packaging waste; and the rates of littering and environmental leakage of plastics remain unacceptable.

 Just like you cannot run trains on roads, you cannot run reuse in a system designed for single-use.

 It’s time to get back to the good reuse practices that preceded the boom of single-use plastics, and ensure we use our resources in a sustainable, circular way.